burtmonroe/BDSSKaggleCensus2012/README.md

 It appears, for example, that at least one key operational variable was simply truncated in about a quarter of its entries.

-This was substantively important for the challenge, as the designation of "Type of Enumeration Area" captures prior expectations about the probable success of different mail return operational choices.
-UpdateLeave Counts Incorrect
+This was substantively important for the challenge, as the designation of "Type of Enumeration Area" captures prior expectations about the probable success of different mail return operational choices. ![images/teamistakes.jpg]

 ## There are apparent inconsistencies in variable definitions.